 Written about 3,400

-article published on RichardDawkins.net, several clay tablets from the 14th-century B.C.E which are unearthed by archaeologists in the early 1950s turned out to be the oldest known piece of music ever discovered, a 3,400-year-old Sumerian hymn.
+According to an article published on RichardDawkins.net, several clay tablets from the 14th-century B.C.E which are unearthed by archaeologists in the early 1950s turned out to be the oldest known piece of music ever discovered, a 3,400-years-old Sumerian hymn.

 The piece confirms a theory that the 7-note diatonic scale, as well as harmony, existed 3,400 years ago.

 For fifteen years Prof. Anne Draffkorn Kilmer puzzled over clay tablets relating to music including some excavated in Syria by French archaeologists in the early ’50s.
 The tablets from the Syrian city of ancient Ugarit (modern Ras Shamra) were about 3400 years old, had markings called cuneiform signs in the Hurrian language (with borrowed Akkadian terms) that provided a form of musical notation.

 One of the texts formed a complete cult hymn and is the oldest preserved song with the notation in the world.
 Finally, in 1972, Kilmer, who is a professor of Assyriology, University of California, and a curator at the Lowie Museum of Anthropology at Berkeley, developed an interpretation of the song based on her study of the notation.

 The top parts were the words and the bottom half instructions for playing the music.
 Kilmer, working with colleagues Richard L. Crocker and Robert R. Brown produced a record and booklet about the song called Sounds From Silence.

 The song, it turns out, is in the equivalent of the diatonic “major” (“do, re, mi”) scale.
 In addition, as Kilmer points out: “We are able to match the number of syllables in the text of the song with the number of notes indicated by the musical notations”.